sand CLI Reference

 Usage: sand list

-Lists known Sandbox VMs with runtime state, image, and allowed folder count.
+Lists known Sandbox VMs with runtime state, image, and shared folder count.

 sand apply